akankshadalakoti/Amazon_Sales_Report/README.md

 	•	In-depth analysis of Amazon’s international sales.
 	•	Breakdown of sales by country and region.
 	•	Comparative analysis to identify high-performing international markets and growth opportunities.
-	3. Profit and Loss Analysis Dashboard
+	3. Profit and Loss Analysis Dashboard (2 Dashboards)
 	•	Comprehensive analysis of Amazon’s profitability.
 	•	Visualization of revenue, costs, and profit margins.
 	•	Identification of areas for cost optimization and profit enhancement.